Here’s how to troubleshoot problems you might have while configuring Google Cloud Directory Sync (GCDS).

-In rare cases, Google Cloud Support may ask you to enable full HTTP logging in addition to enabling trace-level logging in GCDS.
+In rare cases, Google Cloud Support may ask you to turn on full HTTP logging in addition to turning on trace-level logging in GCDS.
 Full HTTP logging is used to see the exact API request made by GCDS and the response provided by the Google APIs.

 Important: Full HTTP logs can contain highly sensitive information.
 Remove any sensitive information (such as current refresh_token or access_token fields) before sending the logs to support.